piku/piku/docs/INSTALL.md

 ## Java 8 Installation (All Debian Linux variants, on Raspberry Pi)

+> **Warning:**
+> OpenJDK 8 is no longer shipping with most distributions and these instructions are kept for reference purposes only.

 To be able to deploy Java apps, we're going to need to install Java (and, since we're going to be doing so on ARM, it's best to use Oracle's runtime).
 To do that, we're going to use the `webupd8team` PPA, which has a (cross-platform) Java installer.

 First, get rid of OpenJDK and import the PPA key: